 One method used to verify a mold is to measure the mold itself, and ensure that it conforms to the designed dimensions.
 This can be time consuming and difficult due to the typical size and weight of the mold.
 Also, mold specs are not in themselves critical, since they are only derived from the specifications of the parts they are designed to mold.
 During a mold tryout, on the other hand, the mold would be inserted into an injection molding machine and used to produce many parts.
 If the parts produced are consistently good, then the mold is deemed acceptable.

-The high data density that a Shapegrabber 3D scanner provides, coupled with the visual nature of the data analysis, helps to pinpoint the cause of any deviations and make issues with molds obvious.
+he high data density that a ShapeGrabber 3D scanner provides, coupled with the visual nature of the data analysis, helps to pinpoint the cause of any deviations and make issues with molds obvious.
 The data analysis may also suggest problems that are not associated with the mold – such as problems with raw materials or a flaw in the molding process.